diegospd/landsat/README.md

-# TensorFlow model for terrain classification from satellital images
+# TensorFlow model for terrain classification